TN Visa Interventional Radiologist Jobs

 How does TN compare to H-1B for an Interventional Radiologist?

-TN has no annual lottery, no cap for Canadian citizens, and no USCIS petition required for Canadians entering at the border, making it far faster than H-1B.
+TN has no annual lottery, no cap for Canadian citizens, and no USCIS petition required for Canadians entering at the border, making it far faster than H-1B visa.
 H-1B selection is random and limited to 85,000 slots per fiscal year.
 The trade-off is that TN doesn't allow dual intent, so it can't directly lead to a green card the way H-1B employer sponsorship can.

 What documentation does an IR employer need to provide for TN sponsorship?